Cepillar/ETP-R1/README.md

 ## Citation

-If you find this work or our dataset useful for your research, please cite our paper:
+If you find this work useful for your research, please cite our paper:

 ```bibtex
 @article{ye2025etpr1,